 The end result is that the IDGT’s value is about $20.8 million, while Jennifer’s estate will be approximately $18.8 million, producing an approximate $2 million shift in value to the IDGT – and outside Jennifer’s taxable estate.
 At a 40% top estate tax rate, that’s an $800,000 estate tax savings.

-Sandy attributes the success of Schmidt Financial Group to the core values, personalized planning and strategic and critical thinking utilized in the solution design process.
-Sandy has partnered with some of the top law and accounting firms to structure estate and insurance plans for their high-net-worth clients.
+Sandy credits the success of Schmidt Financial Group to the personalized planning and strategic and critical thinking utilized in the solution design process.
+He has collaborated with top law and accounting firms to structure estate and insurance plans for their high-net-worth clients.

-Sandy earned his Bachelor of Science in accounting from the University of Illinois at Chicago.
-He has also earned the financial credentials of CFP (Certified Financial Planner), International Board of Certified Financial Planners, ChFC (Chartered Financial Consultant), CLU (Chartered Life Underwriter), and has FINRA Series 6, 63, 65, & 22 securities registration.
-Sandy is a lifetime member of the AALU, Forum 400 and Million Dollar Round Table (MDRT – Top of the Table).
+Sandy graduated from the University of Illinois at Chicago with a Bachelor of Science in Accounting.
+In addition, he is a Certified Financial Planner (CFP), Chartered Financial Consultant (ChFC), Chartered Life Underwriter (CLU) and has FINRA Series 6, 63, 65 and 22 securities registration.
+He also serves as a lifetime member of the AALU, Forum 400 and Million Dollar Round Table (MDRT – Top of the Table).